CLAM: Continuous Latent Action Models for Robot Learning from Unlabeled Demonstrations: Conclusion

-\textbf{Data Regime.} We emphasize that the findings in this paper consider a setting where practitioners want to reduce the cost of human labor by not needing \emph{expert} teleoperated data.
-In regimes where this data is cheaply available for all tasks, other state-of-the-art methods could possibly achieve competitive or better results.

-\textbf{Data Efficiency.} One limitation of CLAM is that it still requires diverse, labeled data---albeit non-expert---to capture the full action space for learning an accurate grounding model.
-In subsequent work, we plan to investigate solutions to improve the data-efficiency of CLAM.
-One potential direction is to experiment with different parameterizations of our latent action model, to further reduce the data needed to learn an accurate action decoder.
-Another possible solution is to impose structure on the learned latent action space by using a hybrid discrete and continuous latent action space.
-We could also use auxiliary training objectives such as multi-step forward prediction \cite{levine2024multistep} or prior regularization like in variational autoencoders \cite{kingma2019introduction}.
-By enforcing a better latent structure, we can improve learning the mapping between latent and environment actions.
-We leave the investigation of these alternatives for future work.

-\textbf{In-the-Wild Internet Videos.} To train large-scale foundation policies from in-the-wild Internet scale video data, a number of longstanding challenges still need to be addressed.
-Some of these include the embodiment gap between the human hand and robot end-effector, the visual domain gap in real-world scenes, and different camera angles, which are all beyond the scope of this work.
-As a result of these various challenges, we do not currently experiment with in-the-wild Internet videos of humans performing the same task.
-Instead, we demonstrate the efficacy of our approach by using real robot observation sequences without the action labels.
+\textbf{Generalizing to real-world videos.} To train foundation policies from in-the-wild Internet scale video data, a number of additional challenges need to be addressed.
+In-the-wild internet videos might contain visual artifacts such as motion blur, low resolution, and compression artifacts, which might have to be addressed with existing computer vision techniques.
+Another challenge is the embodiment gap between human videos and the target robot embodiment.

-\textbf{Embodiment Gap.} We plan to address the embodiment challenge in future work.
-Most prior approaches to generalizing between different robot embodiments are limited to a fixed set of embodiments seen during training.
-Prior works such as CrossFormer \cite{Doshi24-crossformer} train fine-tuned action heads for different embodiments.
-For future work, we aim to apply the action-less learning capabilities of CLAM to the cross-embodiment problem, to allow learning for various robot embodiments in a scalable way.
-To tackle the embodiment differences, one potential solution is to learn an embodiment model via contrastive learning and condition our latent action model on the learned embodiment embedding.
+\textbf{Embodiment gap.} The human-robot embodiment gap is directly addressable with video conversion methods such as Phantom~\cite{lepert2025phantom} and Masquerade~\cite{lepert2025masquerade}.
+Alternatively, prior works such as CrossFormer \cite{Doshi24-crossformer} fine-tune action heads for different embodiments, but are limited to a fixed set of embodiments seen during training.
+For future work, we aim to apply the action-less learning capabilities of CLAM to the cross-embodiment problem, to allow learning for various robot embodiments and the human embodiment in a scalable way.

-\textbf{Latent Action Policy Architecture.} In this work, we focus on learning a useful latent action space and use simple fully-connected layers to parameterize our latent action policy.
-In future work, we aim to explore more powerful policy architectures, such as ACT \cite{zhao2023act} and diffusion policies \cite{chi2024diffusionpolicy}, to further maximize the performance of the downstream policy.